metablaster/WindowsFirewallRuleset/README.md

 switch to either master or develop branch, next use "Clone or download" button and download zip file.

-2. Second method is good if you want to do it in powershell console without visiting this site, you will need git (link above), github account and [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to check for new updates on daily, weekly or what ever other basis you want, follow bellow steps to check for updates once you installed git:
+2. Second method is good if you want to do it in powershell console without visiting this site, you will need git (link above), github account and optionally [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to check for new updates on daily, weekly or what ever other basis you want, follow bellow steps to check for updates once you installed git: